b-u-n/discord.js-mock-interactions/README.md

   { id: 'num', type: 'NUMBER', value: 3.14 }
 ]);

-//note two users--so we can have source / target for multi-user interactions, this is why everything has an id--make as many whatever as you need!
+//note two users--so we can have source / target for multi-user interactions
+//without having to remember actual discord ids
+//this is why each option has an id--make as many of whatever you need!

-//you'll notice we don't handle subcommand or subcommand group options--this is wise. we have an option to test subcommands, but groups isn't something we use, so send a PR or defined use case and we'll sort it out. ^-^
+//you'll notice we don't handle subcommand or subcommand group options--this is wise.
+//we have an option to test subcommands, but groups isn't something we use
+//so send a PR or well-defined use case and we'll sort it out. ^-^

-//create a check balance interaction from our base interaction, passing in an array of options built using our option ids up there ^
+//create a check balance interaction from our base interaction
+//passing in an array of options built using our option ids up there ^

 //we start by creating a reply function to override interaction.reply const checkBalanceReply = async ( resp ) => console.log(JSON.stringify(resp));

+//creating the interaction "/balance @bun", which expects an opt with {type: 'USER', name: 'user', value: '<user_id>'}
-//this one takes the 'bun' user and sets its name to 'user'. we're fine with the existing value, so none is passed :) const checkBalance = interaction("APPLICATION_COMMAND", "balance", null, checkBalanceReply, [opts.build('bun','user')]);
+//opts.build('bun','user') finds the 'bun' opt and returns an opt with its name set to 'user'
+//we're fine with the existing value (for user id), so none is passed :)
+//we pass null because no subcommand, and i'm not sure what "APPLICATION_COMMAND" is, but it sorts us const checkBalance = interaction("APPLICATION_COMMAND", "balance", null, checkBalanceReply, [opts.build('bun','user')]);

 //aaand emit the interaction